mattvenn/zero-to-asic-www/content/digital_course_content.md

 The way to make ASIC fabrication cheaper is to parcel out the wafer into chunks and sell each chunk individually, this is known as a shuttle service or an [MPW](/terminology/mpw).
 Google sponsored a shuttle service that ran every quarter from 2021 to 2022.

-To replace the lottery shuttle we have developed [TinyTapeout](https://www.tinytapeout.com) a multi-project-chip service that allows us to guarantee silicon for hundreds of people at a time.
-You will have a guaranteed slot on a Tiny Tapeout shuttle.
+When the lottery shuttle ended, we developed [Tiny Tapeout](https://www.tinytapeout.com) a multi-project-chip service that allows us to guarantee silicon for hundreds of people at a time.

+A guaranteed slot on a Tiny Tapeout shuttle is included in all course tickets!

 ## Project 5.1: Submit to Tiny Tapeout